Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

-where each $g_i(x_i, y)$ is a subset (or ``block'') of the output bits that are completely determined by $y$ and a single bit of $x$, and $s = \Omega(n/d^2)$.
-Therefore, if we fix $y$, each of the blocks $g_i$ are independent.
+where each $g_i(x_i, y)$ is a subset (or ``block'') of the output bits that are completely determined by $y$ and a single bit of $x$, and $s = \Omega(n/\localityf^2)$.
+Therefore, if we fix the input bits $y$, each of the blocks $g_i$ are independent.
 Let $z\in \{0,1\}^{n-1}$ be the first $n-1$ outputs of $f(x,y)$ and let $b$ be the final output bit.
-We can assume without loss of generality (by absorbing at most one $g_i$ into $h$) that the last output bit is not permuted so that $b$ only depends on $y$.
+We can also assume without loss of generality (by absorbing at most one $g_i$ into $h$) that the last output bit is not permuted, so $b$ only depends on $y$.
 In order for the function $f$ to sample from the correct distribution the output bits $z$ must be uniformly distributed and, for every input $(x,y)$, we must have $\majmod{p}(z) \oplus \parity(z) = b$.
-We note that, after fixing the input bits $y$, the Hamming weight of $z$ is a sum of independent random variables but $b$ is fixed.
+After fixing the input bits $y$, the Hamming weight of $z$ is a sum of independent random variables but $b$ is fixed.
 Then (still following Viola) we show that if many of these independent variables are fixed the output distribution of $z$ will not have sufficiently high entropy.
 Alternatively, if they are unfixed, the condition $\majmod{p}(z) \oplus \parity(z) = b$ is unlikely to be satisfied.
 Making these observations formal completes the proof.
+The full details of this argument are given in ~\Cref{sec:classical_hardness_with_GHZ}.